Without search engine optimization (SEO), fewer people see your content.

 • File name: llu-nursing-students-lab.jpg

-• Alt text: “LLU Nursing DNP students practicing in simulation lab”
+• Alt text: “LLU nursing students working in lab”

 Compress images for faster load times using tools like TinyPNG

-After publishing or updating a page, submit the URL to Google Search Console to prompt faster indexing.
+After publishing or updating a page, the URL needs to be submitted to Google Search Console to prompt faster indexing.
 This helps Google recognize changes faster and improves search visibility, especially for high-priority content like program pages, admissions updates, or event info.

-To submit to Google Search Console, create a support ticket.
+To submit to Google Search Console, submit a ticket to Digital Experience.

 What to Include in Your Ticket